seanrashby/Tech-Blog/README.md

 The primary objectives of this exercise were to demonstrate the following:

 - practical implementation using express and routing (get, post, put, delete)
-- practical implementation using Sequalize
+- practical implementation using Sequelize
 - practical implementation using a front end framework (handlebars)
 - deployment of complete application to heroku
 - github repo management